RevealBi/Documentation/en/developer/web-sdk/using-the-client-sdk/configuring-revealview.md

 ### Overview

 The __$.ig.RevealView__
-component can be instantiated while passing the __$.ig.RevealSettings__ object as a parameter.
+component can be instantiated while passing the selector pointing to the dom element where the reveal view should be rendered.

 The __$.ig.RevealSettings__
 object can be used to enable or disable different features towards the